Atlanta 6:03 Trk 20 Bukka White (Booker T. White) Recorded: Memphis, Tennessee Parchman Farm Blues - Roots RTS 33055 [email protected]

 Lord, oh Lord, Lord, Lord!
 So glad I headed home

-When that straight line ten a-goin' to
+that straight line ten mile a-goin' to

-That train was tight that mo'nin.
+train was turnin' tight that mo'nin.

 (guitar- tight)